24 people are interested

 If you’re interested in being considered, please complete the online application form.
 We accept applications year-round so that we have talented teams in place by review time.

-Grant reviewers review up to 15 grants and attend a 2.5-hour weekday panel discussion (12:00pm to 2:30pm remote discussion at this time).
+Grant reviewers review up to 15 grants and attend a 2.5-hour remote panel discussion held on a weekday.
 All DC Metropolitan area residents with an interest in humanities, heritage, and preservation are encouraged to apply.
 You can participate on one or more of the program areas.

-For the 2021 grants calendar list and to apply visit.
+For the 2021 grants calendar list and to apply visit our website at https://humanitiesdc.org/get-involved/become-a-grant-reviewer/.

 1140 3rd Street NE, 2nd Floor, Washington, DC, DC 20002, US